Condensed aerosol fire suppression: Aerosol chemistry

+The exothermic reaction produces an enormous amount of micron-sized dry particles (typically in the form of potassium or strontium carbonates such as alkaline or alkaline earth oxides, hydroxides or chlorides), as well as a gaseous mixture (carbon dioxide, nitrogen and water vapor).
+This very hot aerosol mixture, akin to a vapor, is cooled within the dispersion device itself by passing through a cooling solid agent (a thermally absorbent grid which vaporizes, inducing its endothermic chemical decomposition).
+It eventually is discharged as solid microparticles within a gaseous fluid.
+Final microparticles dispersed in solution can be sodium, potassium or magnesium chlorides, lithium iodide, potassium acetate, sodium hydroxide, potassium ferrocyanide and PCCs (phosphorus containing compounds), depending on the exact aerosol-generating compound used.

+Comparison with other fire suppression methods

 Compared to gaseous suppressants (which emit only gas) and dry chemical suppression agents (which are powder-like particles of a large size – 25–150 micrometers), the National Fire Protection Association defines condensed aerosols as those that release finely divided solids of less than 10 micrometers in diameter.

 The solid particulates have a considerably smaller mass median aerodynamic diameter (MMAD) than those of dry chemical suppression agents.
-The particulates also remain airborne significantly longer and leave much less residue within the protected area.
+The particulates are subject to Brownian motion: the colloid's high diffusive ability and long suspension time mean the microparticles remain airborne significantly longer and leave much less residue within the protected area than alternate (dry or gas) agents.
+Their large combined surface area efficiently attracts free radicals through surface adsorption.

 Condensed aerosols are flooding agents.
-They are effective regardless of the location and height of the fire.
+In closed premises, they are effective regardless of the location and height of the fire.
 This can be contrasted with dry chemical systems, which must be directly aimed at the flame.
+In open spaces, they are reasonably effective when targeting the top of the fire, unlike gaseous and dry agents which must be directed at the base of the flames.

 The condensed aerosol agent can be delivered by means of mechanical operation, electric operation, or combined electro-mechanical operation.

 Wet chemical systems generally found in foam extinguishers must, similarly to dry chemical systems, be sprayed directionally onto the fire.

 Methods of fire extinction

-Condensed aerosol suppressants, as with gaseous suppressants, use four methods to extinguish fires.

-They act on the four elements of what is known as the "fire tetrahedron:" the disparate components that combine to create the chemical reaction underlying any fire.
+Hot, condensed aerosol fire-extinguishing agents act on both physical and chemical levels.
+They leverage four methods to extinguish fires, for they act on the four elements of what is known as the fire tetrahedron.
 These four means of fire extinction are: